njlabo/share/job-post-tinymlaas.md

-## What We're Looking For

-- Experienced in backend development, especially with expertise in [FastAPI](https://fastapi.tiangolo.com/).
-- Proficient in integrating a variety of cloud services and AI SaaS platforms, such as [Hugging Face](https://huggingface.co/) and [W&B](https://wandb.ai/), into our backend infrastructure.
-- Knowledgeable in frontend development, capable of creating simple user interfaces using Streamlit or stlite.
-The frontend development will complement the backend services by translating complex functionalities into user-friendly workflows.
-- Skilled in automating CLI generation from [OpenAPI](https://www.openapis.org/) specification files.

-This profile is tailored for a developer who excels in backend and cloud services integration, viewing these elements as the critical foundation of the platform, and who can then effectively apply their skills to frontend development to create a cohesive, user-focused experience.

 ## Bonus Skills
+- Experience in automating CLI generation from [OpenAPI](https://www.openapis.org/) specification files.
 - Experience with cloud infrastructure and services [Hugging Face](https://huggingface.co/), [Weights & Biases](https://wandb.ai/)
 - Experience in training DNN models using [Pytorch](https://pytorch.org/) (or [TensorFlow](https://www.tensorflow.org/)).
+- Proficient in integrating a variety of cloud services and AI SaaS platforms, such as [Hugging Face](https://huggingface.co/) and [W&B](https://wandb.ai/), into our backend infrastructure.

 ## Your Work Environment